magento/magento2/app/code/Magento/ConfigurableImportExport/README.md

-# CatalogGraphQl module
+#Magento_ConfigurableImportExport module

-**CatalogGraphQl** provides type and resolver information for the GraphQl module to generate catalog and product information endpoints.
+This module implements Configurable products import/export functionality.

+This module is designed to extend existing functionality of Magento_CatalogImportExport module by adding new product type.

 ## Extensibility